NuGet/Home/designs/Transitive-Dependencies.md

 1. ScrollViewer – To show transitive dependency nodes.
 2. Expander – To collapse transitive dependency nodes by default & expand upon user action.
 To collapse top-level dependency nodes.
 3. Tooltip – To show the transitive dependency’s origin.
+The above elements will be checked against Accessibility Insights.
+We'll ensure screen-readers can differentiate Top versus Transitive dependencies, and the scrolling and expansion functionality will be accessible with the keyboard.
 ## Customer Development

 ### Pain Points